Approximation Algorithms for Multi-Multiway Cut and Multicut Problems on Directed Graphs: Introduction

-The problem of undirected multicut is another well-known problem defined on undirected graph with a nonnegative cost function $ c_e,\ e \in E $, and a set of ordered pairs of vertices, namely; $ (s_1,t_1),...,(s_k,t_k) $ , which are called source-terminal vertices.
-In this case, the attempt is to achieve a minimum cost subset of edges so that removing them all sources become inaccessible from their corresponding terminals.
+The problem of undirected multicut is another well-known problem defined on undirected graphs with a non-negative cost $ c_e,\ e \in E $, and a set of ordered pairs of vertices, namely; $ (s_1,t_1),...,(s_k,t_k)$, which are called source-terminal vertices.
+In this case, the seek is to achieve a minimum cost subset of edges so that removing them all sources become inaccessible from their corresponding terminals.
 For $ k \geq 3 $ , it is shown that the problem is NP-hard and MAX SNP-hard \cite{5}.
 Garg, Vazirani, and Yannakakis \cite{1} give, by the region growing technique, an approximation algorithm with the $O(\log k)$ approximate factor.
-In \cite{18} for this problem with more constraints, an approximation algorithm have been proposed with approximation factor $O(rlog^{3/2}k)$ where r is a part of input instance.
+In \cite{18} for this problem with more constraints, an approximation algorithm has been proposed with approximation factor $O(rlog^{3/2}k)$, where $r$ is a part of the input instance.